 This is a two part article written for our newsletter for February, dental health month.
 This first part discusses the pros and cons of some of the chews we carry.

 There are certainly a lot of safety considerations to be made when you’re choosing any dog chew.
-You have to factor in how tenacious and destructive your chewer is to make sure she doesn’t break off and swallow big pieces, whether she’s the type that needs to be supervised so that she doesn’t choke on or gulp down something that she’s softened up, and how healthy her teeth are, etc.
+You have to factor in how tenacious and destructive your chewer is to make sure she doesn’t break off and swallow big pieces, whether they’re the type that needs to be supervised so that they don’t choke on or gulp down something that they’ve softened up, and how healthy their teeth are, etc.

 The truth is that every chew has some sort of risk, as dogs can be so “creative” about how they approach and handle each item.
 Any hard item could damage a tooth if the dog were to bear down and try and crush or break it instead of steadily gnawing away at it.
 Anything that they can soften can become a swallowing or choking hazard, as are things that are too small for their mouths.
 Other toys like frisbees can wear their teeth down over time making them more vulnerable to damage by harder chews.